ask616/kiko-minus/README.md

 * `img/` is where your images will go for use throughout the site.
 You can add subfolders here as is done in this sample to better organize.
 Be warned that the photos here will be optimized *in place*, and that the originals will be copied over to `assets/img_archive` (or as otherwise defined in your config), which isn't included in your website's build.

 ### Misc
-* `.image-optim-cache` is used by the image optimization [plugin](https://github.com/ask616/jekyll-image-optim) to keep track of what files have already been optimized. *Do not delete this!*
 * `categories/` and `tags/` can be used to define category or tag filtered pages.
 * `pages/` can be used for individual pages.
 * `index.md` is the home page for your site.